reduxframework/docs/docs/configuration/global_arguments.md

 ```

 ::: warning Redux 3.x Users
-For function name changes, please refer the [Redux 4.x Migration](../guides/other/migration-guide.md) guide.
+For function name changes, please refer to the [Redux 4.x Migration](../guides/other/migration-guide.md) guide.
 :::

 ## hide_expand
 **Default**: `false`

-This variable determines if the 'Expand Options' buttons is visible on the options panel.
+Determines if the 'Expand Options' button is visible on the options panel.

 ## hide_reset
 **Default**: `false`

-This variable determines if the 'Reset All and 'Reset Section' buttons are visible on the options panel.
+Determine if the 'Reset All and 'Reset Section' buttons are visible on the options panel.

 ## hints
 The [hints argument](fields/hints.md) requires settings involving multiple arrays.
 Thus, an entire article has been devoted to its usage.
 Read more on [using Hints in fields](fields/hints.md).